2018 Leadership Award Winners

-The Midway Chamber of Commerce announced five recipients of its 2017 Leadership Awards at the Annual Celebration in February 2017.
-The awards recognize leading businesses, non-profits, and individuals, who go above and beyond in their support of the business, not for profit organizations and people of the Midway community through volunteering of their time, staff and other resources.
+The Midway Chamber of Commerce has announced five recipients of its 2018 Leadership Awards.
+The awards were presented at the chamber’s annual celebration event and recognize leading businesses, non-profits, and individuals, who go above and beyond in their support of the business, not for profit organizations and people of the Midway community through the volunteering of their time, staff, and other resources.
 The winners this year are Ally People Solutions, Davis Communications Management, Deneen Pottery, Sunrise Banks, and Sabrina Fay of Thrivent Financial- Crossroads Associates

-Midpointe Event Center- Small Business of the Year
+Davis Communications Management – Small Business of the Year Award

 Large business of the year: